GIScience/gis-training-resource-center/content/Modul_2/en_qgis_projections.md

 In GIS, we project the earth onto a flat coordinate system (hence the name coordinate reference system or CRS).
 It is crucial that you are aware that your data can be in one CRS and your QGIS project in another CRS.
-The data and the project should always be the same, or else you will get wrong results!

 The project CRS is displayed on the bottom right corner of the [QGIS interface](/content/Modul_1/en_qgis_start.md#overview-of-qgis-interface).
+Here, you can see the EPSG code.
+EPSG stands for European Petroleum Survey Group, and it refers to a standardized code system for coordinate reference systems (CRS) and projections.
+Each EPSG code (e.g., EPSG:4326 for WGS84) uniquely identifies a specific CRS, helping ensure consistency and interoperability in geospatial data across different platforms and applications.

+- __EPSG Codes:__ These are numerical identifiers assigned by the EPSG database to specific coordinate reference systems, making them concise and unambiguous (e.g., EPSG:4326 for WGS84).
+They provide a standardized way to reference CRS across various GIS applications.
+- __CRS Names:__ These are typically descriptive names for coordinate reference systems (e.g., "WGS 84" or "NAD83").
+While names can provide insight into the system being used, they may not be unique or universally recognized, leading to potential confusion without the accompanying EPSG code.

 To change the CRS of your data and project, follow the steps explained below.
 The default CRS/EPSG code of every QGIS project is the World Geodetic System 84 (EPSG: 4326).
-This CRS is optimized for world maps.
-So not perfect for most applications, because we mostly use maps for small areas.
+This CRS is optimized for world maps and therefore is not ideal for most humanitarian application, as we need region-specific projections, that provide the least distortion on the scale we wish to represent.

 ```{Tip}
 Choose the projection according to your area of interest.
 There are special CRS, that have been created to reduce